Speaking of Language: Reflections on Metalanguage Research in NLP

 Through collaborations with law professor Dr.~Kevin Tobia---who has advocated for empirical approaches like survey research to ascertain ordinary meaning \citep[e.g.,][]{tobia-20,tobia-22,waldon-25-artifact}---Dr.~Schneider and his lab are investigating computational linguistic and NLP tools for textualist inquiry.
 There are several threads of investigation.

 \paragraph{Are LLMs trustworthy as tools for answering interpretive questions?} Already judges have begun to entertain the possibility that difficult interpretive questions might be outsourced to LLM chatbots, on the rationale that huge amounts of ordinary usage in training data would entail accurate (perhaps superhuman) metalinguistic conclusions about meaning.\footnote{One judge writes: ``models train on a mind-bogglingly enormous amount of raw data [across many genres].
 Because they cast their nets so widely, LLMs can provide useful statistical predictions about how, in the main, ordinary people ordinarily use words and phrases in ordinary life'' \citep{snell}.
 This fails to appreciate the distinction between learning implicit usage patterns, and being able to articulate those patterns metalinguistically in response to a prompt.} \Citet{waldon-25-llms} push back against this assumption, attributing it to myths about how LLMs work.
-Further experimentation by \citet{purushothama-25}, as well as in ongoing work, examines prompt sensitivity and alignment with human consensus.
+Further experimentation by \citet{purushothama-facct} and \citet{petersen-26} examines prompt sensitivity and alignment with human consensus.
 (One of the tested prompt formats appears in \cref{fig:landscaping-example}.)
 The results so far indicate that state-of-the-art platform models are less sensitive to prompt framing than smaller-scale models, and achieve some level of correlation with human judgments, but are not immune to giving an implausible answer when asked for a binary judgment.
 They are therefore \emph{not} a silver bullet for resolving difficult questions.
-If they have any utility for interpretive reasoning, it is probably as a brainstorming aid: the system can be asked to generate arguments for and against a position, provided the human judge critically evaluates all claims \citep{waldon-25-llms}.\finalversion{\nss{ensure titles/bib entries are up to date}}
+If they have any utility for interpretive reasoning, it is probably as a brainstorming aid: the system can be asked to generate arguments for and against a position, provided the human judge critically evaluates all claims \citep{waldon-25-llms}.

 \paragraph{How prevalent are different facets of metalanguage in judicial opinions?} \Citet[ch.~5]{kranzlein-24,kranzlein-diss} examined this as a computational social science question by taxonomizing and tagging different facets of metalanguage in a corpus of Supreme Court opinions.
 An example of a metalinguistic sentence from one of these opinions \citep{breyer-23}: